gep13-archive/readthedocs-vscode/README.md

-# readthedocs-vscode
+# ReadTheDocs

-Set of snippets for helping with creating documentation for ReadTheDocs
+This addin brings a set of snippets which can be used when creating documentation for the [ReadTheDocs](https://readthedocs.org/) site.